-Key Skill Overview Resources The oral transmission of Key stage 3 information or ideas.
-Overview video Key stage 4 The use of imagination Key stage 3 and the generation of new ideas.
-Key stage 4 Overview video The ability to find a solution to a situation Key stage 3 or challenge Key stage 4 Overview video
+Key Skill Overview Resources Working cooperatively Key stage 3 with others towards achieving a shared goal.
+Key stage 4 Overview video The use of imagination Key stage 3 and the generation of new ideas.
+Key stage 4 The ability to find a solution to a situation Key stage 3 or challenge Key stage 4 Overview video